Solomon Built the Temple in Silence and Wove Two Gates Into Its Design

 Josephus is writing to Rome about a building Rome burned.
 He needs them to understand what they destroyed, and silence is the first thing he reaches for.
 Not grandeur.
 Not cost.
 Silence.
 The implication is that this was not a human construction project.
 It was closer to creation itself, the way, in the opening chapters of the Torah, things simply appear, already complete, already in their right place.

 But the silence of the construction was only the beginning of what Solomon built into the Temple's fabric.
-Pirkei DeRabbi Eliezer, the early medieval midrashic text that reimagines biblical history with startling specificity, preserves a detail that Josephus, writing for Romans, could never have thought to include.
-Solomon built two special gates in the Temple complex: one for bridegrooms, radiant with the joy of new beginnings, and one for mourners and those under the ban of nidui (communal separation).
+Pirkei DeRabbi Eliezer, the early medieval midrashic text compiled around the eighth century CE, preserves a detail that Josephus, writing for Romans, could never have thought to include.
+Solomon built two special gates in the Temple complex: one for bridegrooms, radiant with the joy of new beginnings, and one for mourners and those under the communal ban of nidui.
 Each gate was recognizable by its design.
 When worshippers passed through the compound, they knew at a glance who was entering each gate.
 And they knew what to say.

 To the bridegroom: rejoice.
 To the mourner: may God comfort you.
 To the one under ban, who walked in isolation: the community directed mercy rather than stigma.
 Solomon understood, in a way that almost no institutional builder understands, that a sacred space must make room for every emotional state simultaneously.
 Joy and grief cannot simply coexist in theory.
 They have to be architected.
 They need different doors.

-The rabbis of Shir HaShirim Rabbah, the fifth-century commentary on the Song of Songs, read the imagery of the Song as a map of the Temple's spiritual geography.
-The "locked garden" and "sealed wellspring" of the Song of Songs, in this reading, are not just erotic imagery, they are the inner chambers of the Temple, the zones of increasing holiness into which fewer and fewer people could enter.
-The garden is open, the courtyard more restricted, the inner sanctuary accessible only to priests, and the Holy of Holies entered only once a year by one man.
-The Song is describing the architecture of proximity to God.
+The rabbis of Shir HaShirim Rabbah, the Byzantine-era commentary on the Song of Songs, read the imagery of the Song as a map of the Temple's spiritual geography.
+The locked garden and sealed wellspring of the Song of Songs, in this reading, are not just erotic imagery, they are the inner chambers of the Temple, the zones of increasing holiness into which fewer and fewer people could enter.
+The garden is open.
+The courtyard more restricted.
+The inner sanctuary accessible only to priests.
+The Holy of Holies entered only once a year by one man.
+The Song is describing the architecture of proximity to God, concentric rings of access narrowing toward the center where the infinite could be approached without annihilation.

-The throne of Solomon, as Ginzberg's retelling describes it from the legends collected in rabbinic sources, stood just outside the Temple.
-It was a wonder that rivaled the Temple itself: golden lions, mechanical eagles, a twelve-step ascent where each step was flanked by a different animal.
-As the king climbed, the animals spoke, or seemed to speak, reminding Solomon at each step of a different biblical commandment.
-The throne was not just furniture.
+The throne of Solomon stood just outside the Temple.
+It was a wonder that rivaled the building itself: golden lions flanking six steps, mechanical eagles, a half-bull supporting the king's back.
+As the king climbed the steps, the animals spoke, or seemed to speak, reminding Solomon at each step of a different biblical commandment.
+The throne was not furniture.
 It was a mnemonic device for governance, an architectural argument that power must be accountable to law.
+Every time Solomon sat down to judge, he had to climb past a golden reminder of what he was obligated to do before he got to the seat where he could do anything he wanted.

 Together these texts describe a man who thought in systems.
 The silent construction was a statement about the divine source of the project.
 The two-gate system was a statement about human need.
 The throne design was a statement about the relationship between wisdom and accountability.
 And the Song of Songs, which tradition attributes to Solomon, was a statement about the relationship between God and Israel, intimate, longing, aware of separation but never severing the bond.